-Talk to your physician or plastic surgeon to discuss how much recovery time is expected for your procedure and individual case.
-Ensure you have realistic expectations around both the procedure and recovery and for your first procedure don’t be afraid to allow yourself more time than expected.
-Most recommended recovery periods can’t be sped up so kick your feet up, relax, and let your body do it’s thing.
+Talk to your physician or plastic surgeon and discuss how much recovery time is expected for your procedure and individual case.
+Ensure you have realistic expectations around both the procedure and recovery time and because this is your first procedure, don’t be afraid to allow yourself more time than expected.
+Most recommended recovery periods can’t be sped up so kick your feet up, relax, and let your body do its thing.

 Things you might want to know:

-- Will I be put under local/general anaesthesia?
+- Will I be put under local/general anesthesia?
 If so, what is the process?

 - Can certain biological traits affect the outcome of my procedure?

-- Is there anything I shouldn't do before my procedure, like expose skin to direct sunlight?
+- Is there anything I shouldn't do before my procedure, like expose my skin to direct sunlight?

 - Will my medical history interfere with this procedure?